This post was updated May 9 at 4:02 p.m.

 The Establishing Meaningful Bruin Resources, Activities, Community & Experiences (E.M.B.R.A.C.E) referendum failed, with 59.1% of votes against and 40.9% of votes in favor.
 The E.M.B.R.A.C.E referendum – which also required election turnout to exceed 10% – would have increased the student union fee from $23 to $47 per quarter and from $34.50 to $70.50 per semester.

-Since graduate and professional students failed to pass the referendum, it will not appear on the Undergraduate Students Association Council’s election ballot.
+Since graduate and professional students failed to pass the referendum, it will appear on the Undergraduate Students Association Council’s election ballot as an advisory vote to gauge student interest.

 Election results: